Struck by Lightning (1990 film)

 Struck by Lightning is a 1990 Australian film directed by Jerzy Domaradzki.
 The film was nominated in 4 AFI Award categories, including Best Director and Best Film.
 It won the film award at the Human Rights Medal and Awards in 1990.

 Plot summary

 Garry McDonald plays Ollie, a grumpy alcoholic workshop supervisor at a shelter called Saltmarsh.
 He hires Pat (Brian Vriends), a school teacher, to develop an experimental fitness program for the intellectually disabled young adults in the shelter.
 Pat teaches P.E and decides to try to get them involved in soccer, with some interesting results.
-Jill is Ollie's social worker, who Ollie calls 'the bitch'.
+Jill is Ollie's social worker, whom Ollie calls 'the bitch'.